garden-io/garden/docs/reference/commands.md

 Check your garden configuration for errors.

-Throws an error and exits with code 1 if something&#x27;s not right in your garden.yml files.
+Throws an error and exits with code 1 if something's not right in your garden.yml files.

 ##### Usage